 Career certificate courses are designed to be completed in two to three months.
 We allow you up to a year from the date of your enrollment to complete your career certificate course.

 Madison School of Healthcare provides a superb team of Academic Advisors who work with students in every subject on on one.
 Academic Advisors are available Monday through Friday 8:30 a.m. to 8:30 p.m. and Saturday from 8:30 a.m. to 5 p.m.

 You must meet the following requirements to graduate from Madison School of Healthcare:

 Yes.
-All Madison School of Healthcare graduates are invited to attend our annual graduation ceremony in Atlanta, Georgia.
+All Madison School of Healthcare graduates are invited to attend our annual graduation ceremony in Wilkes-Barre, Pennsylvania.
 The event is festive and filled with camaraderie, where students adorned in caps and gowns receive their diplomas or certificates.
 Family and friends may also attend to celebrate your accomplishment.
-NOTE: Your account must be paid in full in order to graduate.

-Your diploma or certificate, and transcript will be mailed within 7 to 10 days of graduation.
+Your diploma or certificate, and transcript will be mailed within 6 weeks of graduation.

 You may request a copy of your Madison School of Healthcare transcript using the Transcript Request Form in your Student Portal or call Student Services at 1-800-957-5412.
-Your first transcript is free.
-Additional transcripts are $10.00 each.
+Transcripts are $15.00 for either a printed copy or e-transcript.

 Tuition is based on the type of program.
 Career diploma courses list the total tuition for the program.
 Degree programs are priced per semester.
 Associate degree programs are four semesters, so the total program cost is four times the semester tuition.
 Bachelor's degree programs are eight semesters, so the total program cost is eight times the semester tuition.
 The Master's program is three semesters so the total program cost is for three semesters.
 Tuition may vary over time, so check the website for the most current semester tuition costs.